Avoid These Two ACT English Grammar Mistakes

 Then again, some clauses CANNOT stand on their own.
 They become fragments when you remove the second clause.
 I refer to these as either “dependent clauses” or “incomplete clauses.”

-There are several kosher ways to combine two complete clauses, as well as several acceptable ways to combine an independent/complete clause with a dependent/incomplete clause.
+There are several acceptable ways to combine two complete clauses, as well as several acceptable ways to combine an independent/complete clause with a dependent/incomplete clause.
 However, here’s what can NEVER happen, and what the ACT loves to try to trick you with:

 You CANNOT join a complete clause with another complete clause with only a comma!
 That mistake, known as a “comma splice,” gets you thrown immediately into Grammar Jail.

-Lenny is hungry, he eats two burgers.
+Alfie is hungry, he eats two burritos.

 No. No!
 Noooooo.
 You’ve just created a run-on sentence.
 Please don’t commit this grammar crime!